Sovereignty: Sovereignty and independence

-State sovereignty is sometimes viewed synonymously with independence, however, sovereignty can be transferred as a legal right whereas independence cannot.
+State sovereignty is sometimes viewed synonymously with independence; however, sovereignty can be transferred as a legal right whereas independence cannot.
 A state can achieve de facto independence long after acquiring sovereignty, such as in the case of Cambodia, Laos and Vietnam.
 Additionally, independence can also be suspended when an entire region becomes subject to an occupation.
 For example, when Iraq was overrun by foreign forces in the Iraq War of 2003, Iraq had not been annexed by any country, so sovereignty over it had not been claimed by any foreign state (despite the facts on the ground).
 Alternatively, independence can be lost completely when sovereignty itself becomes the subject of dispute.
 The pre-World War II administrations of Latvia, Lithuania and Estonia maintained an exile existence (and considerable international recognition) whilst their territories were annexed by the Soviet Union and governed locally by their pro-Soviet functionaries.
 When in 1991 Latvia, Lithuania and Estonia re-enacted independence, it was done so on the basis of continuity directly from the pre-Soviet republics.

-Another complicated sovereignty scenario can arise when regime itself is the subject of dispute.
-In the case of Poland, the People's Republic of Poland which governed Poland from 1945 to 1989 is now seen to have been an illegal entity by the modern Polish administration.
-The post-1989 Polish state claims direct continuity from the Second Polish Republic which ended in 1939.
-For other reasons, however, Poland maintains its communist-era outline as opposed to its pre-World War II shape which included areas now in Belarus, Czech Republic, Lithuania, Slovakia and Ukraine but did not include some of its western regions that were then in Germany.
+Another complicated sovereignty scenario can arise when a regime's legitimacy is disputed.
+In Poland, for example, the Senate in 1998 asserted legal continuity between the Second Polish Republic and the post-1989 Third Republic and described the communist-era state as non-sovereign.
+In international law, however, Poland is generally treated as the same state continuously since 1918, encompassing the Second Republic, communist Poland and the Third Republic.
+Poland's post-war borders differ substantially from those of the Second Republic, with former eastern territories now in Belarus, Lithuania and Ukraine and former German territories incorporated in the west.

 Additionally sovereignty can be achieved without independence, such as how the Declaration of State Sovereignty of the Russian Soviet Federative Socialist Republic made the Russian Soviet Federative Socialist Republic a sovereign entity within but not independent from the USSR.

-At the opposite end of the scale, there is no dispute regarding the self-governance of certain self-proclaimed states such as the Republic of Kosovo or Somaliland (see List of states with limited recognition, but most of them are puppet states) since their governments neither answer to a bigger state nor is their governance subjected to supervision.
-The sovereignty (i.e. legal right to govern) however, is disputed in both cases as the first entity is claimed by Serbia and the second by Somalia.
+At the opposite end of the scale, partially recognized or de facto states may exercise substantial self-government while their international status remains contested.
+Kosovo and Serbia continue an EU-facilitated dialogue aimed at comprehensive normalisation, while Somaliland, recognized by Israel as an independent state in December 2025, remains claimed by Somalia.